Areen-0/Live-Currency-Converter/README.md

 ✨ Features

-🌐 Live rates from Frankfurter API – no API key required.
+🌐 Live rates from Frankfurter API – always up‑to‑date when online.

 💾 Fallback rates based on USD as the base currency (updated March 2026).